 - RecyclerView Holder : Your

-should have an extra paramenter in constructor i.e viewType fromonCreateViewHolder
+RecyclerViewHoldershould have an extra paramenter in constructor i.e viewType fromonCreateViewHolder.
+You would also have to call the methodinitLine(viewType)in constructor definition.

 - RecyclerView Adapter : override